Installation¶

 - Python version (

-) - Full error message
+python --version) - Full error message

 - Installation method used